-Sports betting is already a thriving industry.
+It is already a thriving industry.

 The betting industry has blossomed regardless of its legality.
 Illegal sports betting is a multi-billion-dollar industry (some estimates are as high as $150 billion); anyone who wants to place a bet can do so easily online or through local office pools and offshore books.
 Now, after the Supreme Court decision, states will be more inclined to consider or pass legislation to legalize sports betting, thus allowing people to continue betting but in a regulated and fairer environment.
 It will also prevent them from dealing with questionable bookies.
 Moreover, addicts will have fewer stigmas, which may make it easier for them to seek help.

 Sports betting is good for the economy.
 Legalizing sports betting will obviously create huge state tax revenues.
 More importantly, it has the potential to create jobs (estimated between 125,000-152,000 jobs) for the American people.
 Researchers estimate that legalized, regulated sports betting could actually bring in a total of $6 billion in annual revenue for states by 2023.

 Moreover, it has potential to bring huge money into the United States and keep it there.
 Currently, most of the betting takes place online.
 It is more than likely that legalizing sports betting in America will trigger American telecommunications and tech companies to take over the international market.